Zenlua/GLink/README.md

 See notes when getting link

- - Note that each github account will be limited by github to use 5-10gb speed per day
+ - Note that each github account will be limited by github to use 5gb mega speed per day

 - If gihub bot doesn't show up, it means you've been speed limited, come back the next day. and `close issue`